dannybabbev/eos-smart-contracts/README.md

 A training ground for the EOSIO hackathon in Hong Kong

+Make sure to understand what you are doing and read the resources before getting started.

 ## Getting Started

 **1. Make sure you have the latest version of EOSIO (That's optional if you have a recent version)**